shopware/release-notes/src/index.md

 ## Release cycles

+* Major
+    * Once a year.
 * Minor
-	* Every first Monday of the month
+	* Every first Monday of the month.
 * Patch
-	* Anytime, but only when necessary
+	* Anytime, but only on demand.

 ## What effects does a release have